Constipation remains one of the most common intestinal problems affecting children – and a source of bewilderment and worry for many parents.

 Finally, it is important to consider whether the child is being given any medication that might be contributing to the problem.
 For example, certain magnesium-containing antacids, painkillers with morphine, or codeine derivatives are well known constipating agents.

-Adapted from IFFGD publication #828 by Joseph Levy, MD and Diana Volpert, MD, Division of Pediatric Gastroenterology, Children’s Hospital of NY-Presbyterian, New York, NY, Columbia University Medical Center, NY.
+Adapted from IFFGD publication: Laxatives: A Parent’s Guide to the Successful Management of Constipation in Children #828 by Joseph Levy, MD and Diana Volpert, MD, Division of Pediatric Gastroenterology, Children’s Hospital of NY-Presbyterian, New York, NY, Columbia University Medical Center, NY.